revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-176. I have a relation R. How can I get the top 10 tuples from the relation R.?
+176.I have a relation R.How can I get the top 10 tuples from the relation R.?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)